z0n3d100/reference-architectures/data/streaming_azuredatabricks/README.md

 6. Install a Java IDE, with the following resources:
     - JDK 1.8
     - Scala SDK 2.11
-    - Maven 3.5.4
+    - Maven 3.6.1

 ### Download the New York City taxi and neighborhood data files

-1. Create a directory named `DataFile` under the `data/streaming_azuredatabricks` directory in your local file system.

-2. Open a web browser and navigate to https://uofi.app.box.com/v/NYCtaxidata/folder/2332219935.
+1. Open a web browser and navigate to https://uofi.app.box.com/v/NYCtaxidata/folder/2332219935.

-3. Click the **Download** button on this page to download a zip file of all the taxi data for that year.
+2. Click the **Download** button on this page to download a zip file of all the taxi data for that year.

-4. Extract the zip file to the `DataFile` directory.
+3. Extract the zip file to the `data/streaming_azuredatabricks/DataFile` directory.

     > [!NOTE]
     > This zip file contains other zip files.
 Don't extract the child zip files.